-At Year 12 level, VCE students are advised to complete between 15-20 hours of homework per week.
-Year 11 students are advised to complete between 10-15 hours of homework per week.
+At Year 12 level, VCE students are advised to complete between 15-20 hours of homework per week or 2.5-3.0hrs per day.
+Year 11 students are advised to complete between 10-15 hours of homework per week or 2-2.5hrs per day.
 It is important to strike a balance between schoolwork, homework, part-time employment, sport/leisure pursuits and family responsibilities.